Your Vote, Your Health, Our Future

 Have You Made A Voting Plan?

-The election is just days away on Tuesday, November 5th, and includes important choices that help shape our quality of life.
-Your vote makes a difference in every single race.
+The primary election is coming up on Tuesday, August 18th, followed by the general election on Tuesday, November 3rd.
+This year’s elections include important choices that help shape our quality of life.
+Your vote makes a difference.
 Our democracy thrives when we participate at the polls, and voting is one of the most important ways we have to make our voices heard in America.

 Now is a great time to make a voting plan.
-Answer the questions below to make sure your vote is counted on November 5th.
+Answer the questions below to make sure your vote is counted.

 - Are you registered to vote?
 Go to VotePinellas.Gov to check your registration status.

 - How are you voting?
-In person on November 5th, by mail, or through early voting?
+In person, by mail, or through early voting?

 - Where are you voting?
 You can find your precinct, or voting location, on VotePinellas.Gov.